Daniel15568/Dog-Breeds-Classification-with-CNN/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.

 ## License
-This project is licensed under the GNU License.
+This project is licensed under the GLP-3.0 License.
 See the LICENSE file for details.